getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/manual-setup.md

 ```

 For bitcode enabled builds via iTunes Connect, additional steps are required.
-Follow the instructions at [With Bitcode]({%- link
+Follow the instructions in [Sentry's bitcode documentation]({%- link
 _documentation/clients/cocoa/dsym.md -%}#dsym-with-bitcode) to set up uploads of
 symbols for all build variants.

-Note that uploading of debug simulator builds by default is disabled for speed reasons.
-If you do want to also generate debug symbols for debug builds you can pass `--allow-fetch` as a parameter to `react-native-xcode` in the above mentioned build phase.
+By default, uploading of debug simulator builds is disabled for speed reasons.
+If you want to generate debug symbols for debug builds, you can pass `--allow-fetch` as a parameter to `react-native-xcode` in the above mentioned build phase.

 ### Using node with nvm or notion

 If you are using nvm or notion, Xcode seems to have problems locating the default node binary.
-In that case you should change the scripts to this:
+In this case, you should change the scripts:

 Build failure in Xcode looks something like: